ibm-cloud-docs/EventStreams/eventstreams149.md

 # Connecting {{site.data.keyword.messagehub}} to Cloud Object Storage using IKS
 {: #cos_connector}

+The following steps detail how to get the Kafka Connect runtime running in an IKS cluster and start the COS Sink Connector to archive data from Kafka topics in Event Streams to an instance of the Cloud Object Storage service.
+The connector consumes batches of messages from Kafka and uploads the message data as objects to a bucket in the Cloud Object Storage service.
+Complete the following steps to walk through the setup:

 You can connect {{site.data.keyword.messagehub}} to {{site.data.keyword.cos_full}} to read data from an {{site.data.keyword.messagehub}} Kafka topic and place the data into [{{site.data.keyword.IBM_notm}} Cloud Object Storage ![External link icon](../../icons/launch-glyph.svg "External link icon")](/docs/services/cloud-object-storage?topic=cloud-object-storage-about#about){:new_window}.